Bagaran, Armavir

 Bagaran (Բագարան) is a village in the Armavir Province of Armenia near the Armenia–Turkey border.
 Its name is derived from the nearby ancient Armenian city of Bagaran which was a large city and fortress that straddled both banks of the Akhurian River, and served as a former capital of medieval Armenia.
 A small Kurdish-populated village called Kılıttaşı now partially lies on the Turkish side of the closed border.

 Toponymy

-Historically known as Haji Bayram, the village was renamed Bakhchalar on January 3, 1935, and later Bagaran on July 3, 1968, respectively.
+Historically known as Bagaran, the village was renamed Bakhchalar on January 3, 1935, and later again Bagaran on July 3, 1968, respectively.